yazz/VisualJS/README.md

     (defn-ui-component     main-view   [app]

         (div nil
-            (h2 nil "Coils")
+            (h2 nil "AppShare")
             "Hello World"))     <-- This line changed

 You may wonder where the elements div, h2 , and so on are defined.
-They are defined at the top of the file in the Coils namespace, defined with Om at the top of every Clojurescript file:
+They are defined at the top of the file in the AppShare namespace, defined with Om at the top of every Clojurescript file:

     (:require
         [webapp.framework.client.coreclient   :as c ])